forc-db/Global_Productivity/manuscript/outline.md

 *Testing H2:*

 [THere is some variation as to which are the best predictor variables. is any of it very interesting?]
+  - Generally TempSeasonality, mat, lat, TempRangeAnnual, VapourPressure and AnnualMeanTemp come out as the best predictors
+  - For ANPP_woody and ANPP_woody_stem, VapourPressureDeficit and PotentialEvapotranspiration and mat are the best predictors

 *Testing H3:*